mzemel/mzemel.github.io/_posts/articles/2021-01-01-learning-to-unlearn.md

 If a stimulus is ‘understood’, all circuits that participated and were found to be useful are strengthened, or <i>reinforced.</i>  Circuits that participated but were <i>not</i> found to be useful are not reinforced.
 In fact, they’re slightly penalized for having fired (expended resources) without being reimbursed, so these circuits slightly <i>atrophy.</i>

-In the semi-circle example above, the ‘circle’ circuit is not reinforced, our ability to detect a circle slightly atrophies, and we continue the search until we can find a circuit to understand it.
+In the semi-circle example above, the ‘circle’ circuit is not reinforced, our ability to detect a circle slightly atrophies, and we continue the search until we can find a circuit to explain it.
 Artificially, we can keep this search alive by idly staring at objects that no longer <i>should</i> be interesting.
 We can disassociate them, invent fantasies, imagine them in new places, and picture ourselves interacting with them in strange ways.

 If a stimulus cannot be explained by any circuits, then a new one must be created.
 This is an expensive process but is the first step of learning, which I will talk about more shortly.